activitypods/activitypods/website/src/pages/specs/activitypub.md

 Every ActivityStreams actor is automatically attached a `as:liked` collection

 Every ActivityStreams object is automatically attached a `as:likes` collection, as soon as a Like is detected (?).
-If you want non-ActivityStreams objects to have a `as:likes` collection, you should add the type `as:Object`.
+If you want non-ActivityStreams objects to have a `as:likes` collection, you should add the type `as:Object` to the resource (TODO).

 The `Undo > Like` activity is also supported.